How do I apply for Financial Aid?

 Estimated award notifications are based on full time enrollment.
 Actual awards are posted to student accounts based on the following enrollment criteria:

 9-11 credit hours per semester

 You must be in at least 6 credit hours to be eligible for a Federal Student Loan, College Work-Study, or FSEOG.
 If you are eligible for Pell, your grant will be prorated based on your enrollment status.

 Note: The amount of your award is an estimate based on information you supplied on your FAFSA.
 Actual amounts may be re-calculated.
 Adjustments may be required.

-- First time borrowers MUST complete Entrance Counseling www.studentloans.gov
+First time borrowers must also complete Entrance Counseling and the Master Promissory Note at www.studentloans.gov

 Freshman Loan Limits